in force as of 25 May 2018

 - The Data Controller collects data of people who, amongst other things, has registered on the Website via a dedicated registration form, contact form, application form, or signed up to a newsletter, etc.

-- subscription to receive information, including also commercial information (e.g. newsletter, blog notifications, notifications from the Calendar of Funds, industry reports, etc.), and personalization of the information provided, including data analysis and profiling for marketing purposes;
+- subscribtion to an information distribution service, including commercial information (e.g., newsletters, notifications about blog posts, industry reports, etc.) and personal targeting of such information which might involve data analysis and profiling for marketing purposes;

-- submitting a request for an offer and service of the software sales process as part of the HYPE innovation management platform or other IT tools;
+- requests for a quote and software sales process management as part of the HYPE innovation platform management or use of other IT tools;

-- use of online applications or tools (e.g. project notification);
+- use of online applications or tools (e.g., project registration);

 - distribution of publications / materials;

-- signing up for events (e.g. meetings, conferences, contests, etc.) organized by the Data Controller;
+- registration for events (e.g., meetings, conferences, competitions, etc.) organised by the Administrator;

-- aggregate data for purposes of analyzing and improving the operation of the Website, and
+- data aggregation for the purposes of analysis and Service improvement; and

 - Depending on the form of using the Website, a user may be asked to provide more or less information, including personal data, necessary to fulfill his / her wishes / requests.